ggiallo28/aws-cloudformation-macros/Template/README.md

 `OAuthToken`

-Represents the GitHub authentication token that allows Macro to perform operations on your GitHub repository.
+It is the GitHub authentication token that allows Macro to perform operations on your GitHub repository.

 Conditional.
 Required if `Provider` is `GitHub`